dexfroz/BorneToGo/Backend/README.md

 - Generate statistics about the found path.
 - (Optional) add a timeout to all API queries.
 - (Optional) add a logger, to better trace the failures of the whole app.
+- (Future) query temperature data for the next few hours on a region/country level, use it in the autonomy left computation, and modify the pathfinding accordingly.

 ## Possible optimizations: